actions/toolkit/docs/problem-matchers.md

             file: a group number containing the file name
             line: a group number containing the line number
             column: a group number containing the column information
-            severity: a group number containing either 'warning' or 'error' case insensitive.
+            severity: a group number containing either 'warning' or 'error' case-insensitive.
 Defaults to `error`
             code: a group number containing the error code
             message: a group number containing the error message. **required** at least one pattern must set message
             fromPath: a group number containing the base path of the file, otherwise the location of the git repository on disk is used